ezra-obiwale/django-projects/README.md

 # django projects

-Create django projects without install python on the host system.
+Create django projects without installing python and dependencies on the host system.

 ## Prerequisites